Skip to Content

 2. Uterine contractions after menstrual period

-During menstruation, your body usually pushes endometrium through your vagina that comes out as period blood.
+During menstruation, your body usually sheds the endometrium (the lining of your womb) through your vagina that comes out as period blood.

 Some women may not totally expel the endometrium during period.
 This can come out later after your period has ended in a black, dark or brown yellowish vaginal discharge.